-Ans: Satan can no longer repent because his angelic time has elapsed and his eternal fate has been decided.
-He could have repented if he wanted to (within his angelic time), but he refused and rebelled; just as there would be no more repentance for us after death or at the last day (because our time would have elapsed by then and our eternal fate decided).
+Ans: Satan can no longer repent because his angelic time had elapsed and his eternal fate had been decided.
+He could have repented if he wanted to (within his angelic time), but he refused and rebelled; and thus, his action was an irrevocable one.
+Just as there would be no more repentance for us after death or at the last day (because our time would have elapsed by then and our eternal fate decided).

 2. Can the concept of time be applied to spiritual beings like angels?

 Ans: Time is only applied to created beings.
 Angels and humans are created beings, created in time.
 If we cannot apply time to the angels, then it would mean that they were created in eternity, which would make them equal to God, and they would no longer be angels, but Gods, which is not the case.
 The bible says, “in the beginning, God created the heavens and the earth (Gen. 1:1).
 This talks of the idea of time already – “beginning”.
 That was the commencement of time.
 When we say God created the heavens, this includes angels as well.
 However, at the time of their creation, the angels were not permitted to contemplate the glory of God in the highest heaven – so they lived in time in order to prove their love for God, just as we are living in time now.
 It was after the proof of their love for God that they were admitted into eternity (transcending the realms of time) to be with God, while the others were cast out.
 The same would be our lot too.
 Some would go into eternity with God, while others with the devil.

 Therefore, the angels in heaven now are not bound by time and space because they are already in God’s presence, before then, they were bound by space and time.
 God is the only SPIRIT that is not affected by time and space, for he has no beginning nor would He have an end.